PrincetonUniversity/job_defense_shield/docs/alert/gpu_model_too_powerful.md

 - `partitions`: Specify one or more Slurm partitions.

-- `gpu_hours_threshold`: Minimum number of GPU-hours (summed over the jobs) for the user to be included.

-- `num_cores_threshold`: Only jobs that allocate a number of CPU-cores that is equal to or less than this value will be included.

 - `gpu_util_threshold`: Jobs with a mean GPU utilization of less than or equal to this value will be included.

-- `gpu_mem_threshold`: Jobs that used less than this value of GPU memory (in units of GB) will be considered.

-- `cpu_mem_threshold`: Jobs that used less than this value of CPU memory (in units of GB) will be considered.
+- `num_cores_per_gpu`: (Optional) Only jobs that allocate a number of CPU-cores that is equal to or less than this value will be included.

+- `gpu_mem_usage_max`: (Optional) Threshold for GPU memory usage in units of GB.
+Jobs with a GPU memory usage of less than or equal to `gpu_mem_usage_max` will be selected.
+For multi-GPU jobs, this is the maximum of the individual GPU memory usage values.

+- `cpu_mem_usage_per_gpu`: (Optional) Threshold for CPU memory usage per GPU in units of GB.
+Jobs with a CPU memory usage per GPU of less than or equal to `cpu_mem_usage_per_gpu` will be selected.
+For multi-GPU jobs, this is calculated as total CPU memory usage of the job divided by the total number of allocated GPUs.

+- `gpu_hours_threshold`: (Optional) Minimum number of GPU-hours (summed over the jobs) for the user to be included.
+This setting makes it possible to ignore users that are not using many resources.
+Default: 0

-- `gpu_util_target`: The minimum acceptable GPU utilization for a user.
+- `gpu_util_target`: (Optional) The minimum acceptable GPU utilization.
+This must be specified for the `<TARGET>` placeholder to be available.

 - `email_file`: The text file to be used for the email message.